timothyjj/timothyjj.github.io/index.md

         type: "textarea",
         label: "Message:",
         name: "message",
-        placeholder: "What's on your mind?",
-      },
+        placeholder: "Share the details of your project or request", },
       { type: "submit" }
     ],